 The possibilities are endless with our customizable book builder kits!
-From infants to grade schoolers, you can help your child learn the kind of narrative tracking & storytelling that typically sighted children get from visual illustrations including fine motor, exploratory, & cognitive skills.
+From infants to grade schoolers, you can help your child learn the kind of narrative tracking and storytelling that typically sighted children get from visual illustrations including fine motor, exploratory, and cognitive skills.

 Interested in buying a book builder kit?
 Want to see what each kit contains?
 Follow the links below for more information.